TEXEM to discuss building successful organisations that endure in Nigeria — Nigeria Today

 TEXEM to discuss building successful organisations that endure in Nigeria

-TEXEM, a business management training organisation is inviting the editor of a top British Journal in May to discuss with senior managers in the country what it takes to build a successful business organisation.
+TEXEM, a business management training organisation is inviting the editor of a top British Journal in May to discuss with senior managers in Nigeria to discuss what it takes to build successful business organisations.

-In a move to ensure businesses in Nigeria excel in these hard times and beyond, Texem UK Limited has developed an executive development programme titled “Building Successful Organization that Endures: Aligning Purpose, Process, Performance and People”- a unique opportunity that executives cannot afford to miss.
-This programme with assured return of investment offers actionable insights that could be applied in today’s complex, fast-paced, competitive environment, and equips leaders with the requisite skill set on how to drive firm resilience as well as organisational agility to achieve sustainable success at the micro and macro level.
+In a move to ensure businesses in Nigeria excel in these hard times and beyond, Texem UK Limited has developed an executive development programme titled “Building Successful Organisations that Endure: Aligning Purpose, Process, Performance and People”- a unique opportunity that executives cannot afford to miss.
+This programme with assured return of investment, offers actionable insights that could be applied in today’s complex, fast-paced, competitive environment, and equips leaders with the requisite skill set on how to drive firm resilience as well as organisational agility to achieve sustainable success at the micro and macro level.

 For two days, he will be taking business owners through the rudiments of building successful business organisations that endure using case studies and practical examples from around the world.